jrichardsz/spring-boot-heroku-example/README.md

 # Build and Run

-After cloning repo, choose one example and go to its directory, for example:
+After cloning repository, choose one example and go to its directory, for example:

 ```
 cd 001-no-database